Dig into 24 iconic dishes that capture the flavour of Toronto, from our official city sandwich to Canadian classics, fusion fare and more.

 Real-deal Montreal bagels are a labour of love: each hand-formed bagel is boiled in honey-sweetened water before being baked in a wood-fired oven.
 Try St. Urbain Bagel (inside St. Lawrence Market) for 15 flavour takes on the fave.

 Toronto is a roti mecca where regional options abound.
-If you’re here during Toronto Caribbean Carnival (August 3–7, 2023) stop by the TCC International Food Festival (August 6, 2023) for island cuisine pop-ups.
+Visit during the Toronto Caribbean Carnival (August 1–5, 2024) for island cuisine pop-ups.
 Otherwise, try Randy’s Roti for Trini flavours or Pam’s Roti Shop for Guyanese flair.

 Toronto’s Parkdale neighbourhood is home to one of the largest Tibetan ex-pat communities outside of Asia, making it the perfect spot for a self-guided momo tour through Little Tibet.